 - Sign in to the Google Account that you use for Google Photos.

 - Select to back up only photos or videos, or all files.

 - Select any folders you want to back up.

 - Under “Photo & video upload size,” select your upload size.

 - Click Start.

-- If you delete a photo or video from your computer, it will remain in Google Photos.
+- If you remove a photo or video from your computer, it remains in Google Photos.

-- If you delete a photo or video from Google Photos, it will not be deleted from Google Drive or your computer.
+- If you remove a photo or video from Google Photos, it's not removed from Google Drive or your computer.

 If you have trouble installing Backup and Sync, you may already have it installed for Google Drive.